asweeney86/blog/content/post/webassembly-1.md

 # Quick Overview of WebAssembly

-Web assembly "WASM" is an assembly language that targets the JavaScript virtual machine.
-It can be run in both modern web browsers as well as other VM environments  such as `node` or `js`.
+Web assembly (WASM) is an assembly language that targets the JavaScript virtual machine.
+It can be run in both modern web browsers as well as other environments  such as `node` or `js`.
 The primary advantage of WASM over traditional JavaScript is performance.
-How can WASM be faster than JavaScript if it runs on the same Virtual Machine?
-There are many reasons to why WebAssembly _could_ be faster and I am not going to go into them all here, but one of the primary reason is that you normally use a compiler to convert some higher level language such as C/C++ to WebAseembly.
-The compiler can apply all of the standard optimizations that you would expect from a good compiler prior to making use of the VM JIT optimizations.
+How can WASM be faster than JavaScript if it runs on the same VM?
+There are many reasons to why WebAssembly _could_ be faster and I am not going to go into them all here, but one of the primary reason is that you normally use a compiler to convert some higher level language such as C/C++ to WebAssembly.
+All of the standard optimizations that you would expect from a good compiler will be applied prior to making use of the VM JIT optimizations.

-# helloworld.c to WASM the hard way
+# helloworld.c to WASM the Hard Way

 We will be using Clang/LLVM to compile C/C++ to WASM.
 At the time of writing this the WASM target architecture is an Experimental backend and not enabled in (most/all?) default distributions.
 So below are the setups to build clang/llvm from master with the WASM backend enabled.

-You can check if your clang/llvm supports WASM by checking if `wasm32` is a registered target backend in the `LLVM static compiler`.
+Can check if your clang/llvm supports WASM by checking if `wasm32` is a registered target backend in the `LLVM static compiler`.

 ```bash
 $ llc --version